sidhlee/jscoin/README.md

 Mining reward is added to the pending transaction, so it is not sent until it's included in a new block and validated.

+## Transaction Signature

+A unique signature is created for each transaction based on:

+- Transaction Data: hashed from input, output, and amount
+- Wallet Key: public & private

+Hash is recalculated at the time of verification to ensure the transaction is not tempered.

 ## References

 - [How do bitcoin transactions work?](https://www.coindesk.com/learn/bitcoin-101/how-do-bitcoin-transactions-work)